Large Language Model Guided Incentive Aware Reward Design for Cooperative Multi-Agent Reinforcement Learning: Results

 \subsection{Objective Performance and Learning Dynamics}

-The empirical success of the diagnostic-grounded search is demonstrated by the progression of the sparse task return $J$ across two successive generations.
-As reported in \cref{tab:main_results}, each search generation is executed using a MAPPO baseline, where candidates are trained from the scratch under a fixed computational budget and selected exclusively based on the sparse task objective.

-Across all evaluated layouts, we observe a consistent monotonic increase in both sparse returns and successful delivery counts in later generations.
-The most substantial gains are realized in Coordination Ring and Forced Coordination, where baseline performance is severely constrained by the difficulty of credit assignment under tight interaction bottlenecks.
-In these scenarios, the baseline agents frequently suffers from coordination failures such as deadlocks, mistimed passing, and handoff synchronization issues.
+The empirical success of the diagnostic-grounded search is reflected in the progression of the sparse task return $J$ across generations.
+The baseline (Gen 0) corresponds to training with the default sparse reward function provided by the Overcooked-AI benchmark.
+Across all evaluated layouts reported in \cref{tab:main_results}, we observe a consistent increase in both sparse returns and successful delivery counts in later generations.
+The most substantial gains are observed in Coordination Ring and Forced Coordination, where the baseline performance is severely constrained by the difficulty of credit assignment under tight interaction bottlenecks.
+In these scenarios, the baseline policies tend to exhibit coordination failures, such as deadlocks, mistimed passing, and handoff failures.

-The synthesized reward programs from later generations effectively bridge this exploration gap by providing dense auxiliary signals for intermediate progress.
-This acceleration in coordination discovery is clearly reflected in the results: for instance, in the Coordination Ring layout, the Generation (Gen) 2 candidate achieves a nearly 12-fold increase in successful deliveries compared to the baseline ($7.65$ vs. $0.15$), while simultaneously reducing invalid deliveries from $11.30$ to $0.85$.
-In more straightforward layouts like Cramped Room and Asymmetric Advantages, where the baseline performance is naturally stronger, the framework continues to yield incremental but statistically significant improvements within the same compute budget.
+The synthesized reward programs from later generations address the exploration challenge by providing dense auxiliary signals for intermediate progress.
+This is reflected in the results: for instance, in the Coordination Ring layout, the Gen 2 candidate achieves a nearly 12-fold increase in successful deliveries compared to the baseline ($7.65$ vs. $0.15$), while simultaneously reducing invalid deliveries from $11.30$ to $0.85$.
+In less challenging layouts, such as Cramped Room and Asymmetric Advantages, where the baseline performance is relatively strong, the framework continues to yield consistent improvements within the same compute budget.